kora-projects/kora-docs/mkdocs/blog/en/kora-abstractions.md

 The framework should make correct engineering easier without making engineering decisions disappear.

-## The Trade-Off: Thin Abstractions Require Developers to Know the Technology
+## The Trade-Off: Thin Abstractions Require Developers to Know the Technology { #trade-off }

 This philosophy is not universally better for every team or every problem.